pato7755/CurrencyConverter/README.md

 [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) - Concurrency design pattern that you can use in Android to simplify code that executes asynchronously.

-[Flow](https://kotlinlang.org/docs/reference/coroutines/flow.html) - A type that can emit multiple values sequentially, as opposed to suspend functions that return only a single value.
+[Flows](https://kotlinlang.org/docs/reference/coroutines/flow.html) - A type that can emit multiple values sequentially, as opposed to suspend functions that return only a single value.

 [StateFlow](https://developer.android.com/kotlin/flow/stateflow-and-sharedflow) - A state holder observable flow that emits the current and new state updates to its collectors.

 [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Stores UI-related data that isn't destroyed on UI changes.
 It's basically a state holder/manager for UIs.

-[Jetpack Compose Navigation](https://developer.android.com/jetpack/compose/navigation) - Simplified and type-safe navigation for Jetpack Compose.[Coil](https://coil-kt.github.io/coil/) - An image loading library for Android applications that is backed by Kotlin Coroutines.
+[Jetpack Compose Navigation](https://developer.android.com/jetpack/compose/navigation) - Simplified and type-safe navigation for Jetpack Compose.

-[JUnit](https://junit.org/junit4/) - Simple framework for writing unit tests.

-[Google Truth](https://truth.dev/) - A library for performing assertions in tests.

 ## Installation